HughG/holygradle-plugins/developer-readme.md

 ## IntelliJ IDEA

-Before opening the project in IntelliJ, make sure you have GRADLE_USER_HOME set as desired, and then run `gw tasks` in this folder, to make sure the base Gradle distribution is downloaded to your cache, so you can point IntelliJ to it.
+Before opening the project in IntelliJ, make sure you have GRADLE_USER_HOME set as desired, and then run `gradlew tasks` in this folder, to make sure the base Gradle distribution is downloaded to your cache, so you can point IntelliJ to it.

 If you open the project with IntelliJ IDEA, it will complain that GRADLE_USER_HOME isn't set.
 You need to set it to the same value as your GRADLE_USER_HOME environment variable.

-After loading, it will prompt you (in the Event Log) to "Import Gradle Project".
-You will have to manually select "Use local Gradle distribution" and point to

-  <your GRADLE_USER_HOME>\wrapper\dists\gradle-1.4-bin\47n6g3pbi5plc7n8fn58nkinje\gradle-1.4

 ## Initial Publishing
 If the plugins have never been published before within your organisation, run the following commands.

- - `gw -PpublishVersion=1.0.0 publishCustomGradleReally`
+ - `gradlew -PpublishVersion=1.0.0 publishCustomGradleReally`
- - `gw -PpublishVersion=1.0.0 publishPluginsReally`
+ - `gradlew -PpublishVersion=1.0.0 publishPluginsReally`
  - `cd wrapper-starter-kit`
  - `set WRAPPER_STARTER_KIT_VERSION=1.0.0`
- - `gw -PwrapperVersion=1.0.0 publish`
+ - `gradlew -PwrapperVersion=1.0.0 publish`

 You can replace "Really" with "Locally" to publish to a folder called "local_repo", to check the contents before really publishing, if you want.
 See the section on publishing below for more details.

 # Testing

-> NOTE: On Windows 8 and above, the SymlinkTest subclass needs to be run with Administrator privileges if the current
+> NOTE: On Windows 8 and above, up till Windows 10 2017 Fall Creators Update (with Developer Mode enabled), the
+> SymlinkTest subclass needs to be run with Administrator privileges if the current user is a member of the
-> user is a member of the Administrators group.
-If you run these tests from a non-admin command prompt, you'll get
+> Administrators group.
+If you run these tests from a non-admin command prompt, you'll get an exception like the
-> an exception like the following.
+> following.
 >
 >     java.nio.file.FileSystemException: <filename>: A required privilege is not held by the client
 >
 > We may remove symlink support, and hence this test, once directory junction creation has been fully tested.

-Run tests with `gw test` for unit tests, and `gw integTest` for integration tests.
+Run tests with `gradlew test` for unit tests, and `gradlew integTest` for integration tests.
 These use JUnit, so you can do the usual Gradle JUnit tricks, such as running a single test class (which is especially useful for integration tests, as these can't be run within a normal JUnit test runner).
 You can't run just one test method, though.
 You need to include the subproject in the task name, or Gradle will try to run the same test in all subprojects, whereas it probably only exists in one of them.

-  - `gw subproject:test -Dtest.single=SomeTest`
+  - `gradlew subproject:test -Dtest.single=SomeTest`
-  - `gw subproject:integTest -DintegTest.single=SomeIntegrationTest`
+  - `gradlew subproject:integTest -DintegTest.single=SomeIntegrationTest`

 ## Unit tests
 Unit tests (if any) will be automatically run prior to any publish operation, so you can't publish unless the tests